HongweiQin/just4fun/workqueue/README.md

 This is a workqueue.
 BUT, one `struct workqueue_struct' contains a set of queues, each corresponds to one cpu.

-For example, if we have 4 cpus, one `struct workqueue_struct' actually measn 4 queues.
+For example, if we have 4 cpus, one `struct workqueue_struct' actually means 4 queues.

 ```